CometTools/Packages/packages/wake_on_lan/README.md

 The class has a static function, `validate(String address)` which allows easy validation that an IPv4 address string is correctly formatted.

-Create an `IPv4Address` object by using the factory `IPv4Address.from(address)` where `address` is a string representation of the address.
+Create an `IPv4Address` instance by using the factory `IPv4Address.from(address)` where `address` is a string representation of the address.
 The factory will call the validation function mentioned above, but will throw a `FormatException` on a poorly constructed string, so it is recommended to validate it first.

 ```dart
 String address = '192.168.1.1';